seletskiy/mainframe/PROTOCOL.md

 All successfull responses contain `tick: 123` which specify tick on which response was generated.

-All error messages will be in form `err msg: "text"`.
+All error messages will be in form `error message: "text"`.

 ## Ticks